web-rest-api/simple-nodeJs/readme.md

 Rest API created with NodeJs and Express
 Users are saved in memory
 It performs all CRUD operations using localhost port 3000

+All methods are accepted in the home directory "/"